chaturvedia/graphite-query/README.md

 some of its functionality framework neutral, i.e. to require as little dependencies as possible.

+# Installation

+You can install `graphite-query` by running:

+        pip install graphite-query

+You can also download/clone the github repository, and, inside the directory where you downloaded `graphite-query` run:

+        python setup.py install

 # Usage
 This package provides the functions `query`, `eval_qs` and `get_all_leaf_nodes` (all are part of the `graphite.query` subpackage).